OpenTactile/SCRATCHy/README.md

   * `./SCRATCHPy/` &rarr; Python wrapper covering the high-level functionality of libSCRATCHy
   * `./examplesCpp/` &rarr; Example programs using the C++ interface
   * `./examplesPython/` &rarr; Example programs using the Python interface
+  * `./generatorFirmware/` &rarr; Signal Generator "operating system"

 There are still some parts missing that are currently under development and will be available soon:
-  * Signal Generator firmware
   * *ScratchyShow* graphical interface to libSCRATCHy ([separate respository](https://github.com/OpenTactile/ScratchyShow))
   * [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) compatible SD Card image (will be hosted in separate repository due to its size)